-They may be a disturbance, in comparison to the drywood termites (Kalotermitidae), their destructive inclinations pale, as they do not cause widespread disruption to human-made structures.
+They may be a disturbance compared to the drywood termites (Kalotermitidae), whose destructive inclinations pale, as they do not cause widespread disruption to human-made structures.

-As the name Dampwood termite implies, they eat wood; damp wood even rotting, and which are consequently of little use to humans.
+As the name Dampwood termite implies, they eat wood, damp wood, and even rotting, which are useless to humans.

-So they are often found in fallen logs, decayed woods, tree stumps in forests, but also the decaying wood found in buildings, fences, or other structures with high moisture content.
+So they are often found in fallen logs, decayed woods, tree stumps in forests, and the decaying wood found in buildings, fences, or other structures with high moisture content.

 The Dampwood termites are the most enormous of all species of termites and can be about 1/3 inch to over 1/2 inch in length.
-As a result of their size and capacity and proficiency to damage wood faster than their cousins, the drywood termites, and subterranean termites, they are considered a significant economic pest in areas of the Pacific Coast.
+As a result of their size capacity and proficiency to damage wood faster than their cousins, the drywood termites and subterranean termites are considered significant economic pests in areas of the Pacific Coast.

-Dampwood termites often called rottenwood termite habits moist wet areas such as wood in contact with the ground, trees, rotten leaves, sheds, fence posts, and other related fields.
+Dampwood termites, often called rottenwood termites, have moist, wet areas such as wood in contact with the ground, trees, rotten leaves, sheds, fence posts, and other fields.

-The moisture quantity in the forest has to be on abundance enough to attract the dampwood termite; otherwise, they cannot survive as the dampwood termites need a steady water source or close contact with water and rarely, if ever, cannot live in a high humidity climate without water.
+The moisture in the forest must be abundant enough to attract the dampwood termite; otherwise, they cannot survive as the dampwood termites need a steady water source or close contact with water and rarely, if ever, cannot live in a high-humidity climate without water.

-They need high amounts of moisture, humidity, and access to water for sustenance, which is why they tend to nest damp logs, in trees, and untreated posts.
+They need high amounts of moisture, humidity, and access to water for sustenance, so they tend to nest damp logs in trees and untreated posts.

-The Florida Dampwood termite, which is one of the species of The Dampwood termites is distinctive as it causes the least damage and rarely infests homes while the Nevada Dampwood and the Pacific Dampwood Termite, on the contrary, can do enormous amounts of damage to homes and are deemed an economic pest in these areas.
+The Florida Dampwood termite, one of the species of Dampwood termites, is distinctive as it causes the least damage and rarely infests homes.
+At the same time, the Nevada Dampwood and the Pacific Dampwood Termite, on the contrary, can do enormous amounts of damage to homes and are deemed an economic pest in these areas.

-Dampwood termites are found in areas; cold, coastal, humid with low altitudes such as Oregan, Washington State, and in the mountains of Nevada, Montana, and Idaho, They are the largest of all the termite species and can infest homes, causing substantial damage.
+Dampwood termites are found in areas; cold, coastal, and humid with low altitudes, such as Oregan, Washington State, and in the mountains of Nevada, Montana, and Idaho; they are the largest of all the termite species and can infest homes, causing substantial damage.

 Scientific Classification